Bligh Park

 Bligh Park is a suburb of Sydney, in the state of New South Wales, Australia located near Windsor and Richmond.
 Bligh Park is located 58 kilometres west of the Sydney central business district, in the local government area of the City of Hawkesbury and is part of the Greater Western Sydney region.
 The postcode for Bligh Park is 2756, which also covers the suburbs of Windsor, South Windsor, Windsor Downs and Ebenezer.

 History

 Bligh Park is named after William Bligh, as at the time of the Rum Rebellion the Hawkesbury settlers supported the then-deposed governor, while streets in the suburb are named after ships and people on the First Fleet.

-In 1988, developer AVJennings built the suburb and would later be noticed as a suburb.
+In 1988, developer AVJennings built Bligh Park and it would later be noticed as a suburb.

 Landmarks

-Bligh Park has a small local shopping centre which includes a grocery store, a takeaway store, a Real Estate, a butcher, a chemist, a bakery, a pizza shop and a Doctors Surgery.
+Bligh Park has a small local shopping centre which includes a grocery store, a takeaway store, a real estate, a butcher, a chemist, a bakery, a pizza shop and a Doctors Surgery.
 Bligh Park is also the home to Bligh Park Primary School, which opened in 1990.
-Bligh Park has two large sporting ovals: Bounty Reserve and Colonial Reserve.
-Both are used as training arenas for sporting clubs such as Bligh Park Cricket Club, Bligh Park Soccer Club which contains the iconic All Age Mens Div 10 side and Windsor Wolves Junior Rugby League Club.
+Bligh Park has two large sporting reserves, Bounty Reserve and Colonial Reserve.
+Both reserves are used by local sporting clubs, including Bligh Park Cricket Club, Bligh Park FC and Windsor Wolves Junior Rugby League Club.